mobinapiracha/School_District_Analysis/README.md

 ![](Pictures/Challenge_PyCitySchools/THS_modified_data.PNG)

 We see that total students, school budget, per capita budget, size and spending ranges are the same for obvious reasons as that data was never altered, rather only school grades.
 We can see changes in the school grades data.
 We see that average math score has changed slightly from 83.41 which was the original score to 83.35 the modified score, a very small decrease of 0.06.
-We see that reading The original average reading score was around 83.85 comapred to the modified score of approximately 83.90, a 0.05 point decrease.The math passing percentage fell from 93.27 to 93.18, a 0.09 % change, reading passing percentage fell from 97.3% to 97.01% an almost 0.3% decrease.
+We see that reading The original average reading score was around 83.85 compared to the modified score of approximately 83.90, a 0.05 point increase.The math passing percentage fell from 93.27 to 93.18, a 0.09 % change, reading passing percentage fell from 97.3% to 97.01% an almost 0.3% decrease.
+It is also odd that average reading scores relative to original analysis have increased but percentage passing for reading fell.
 Lastly overall passing fell from 90.95% to 90.63% relative to other metrics a large 0.23% decrease.
-We see that scores have decreased, meaning on average 9th grade students performed better than 10th,11th and 12th grade students, but may also show that higher avergae scores are indicative of some sort of academic dishonesty claims which were made.
+We see that most scores have decreased, meaning on average 9th grade students performed better than 10th, 11th and 12th grade students except for in reading scores. but may also show that higher scores and passing percentages are indicative of some sort of academic dishonesty claims which were made.

 ## How does changing 9th grade scores affect Thomas's performance relative to other schools?